voorhoede/riotjs-style-guide/README.md

 ### How?

-Use the tag name as selector, as parent selector or as namespace prefix (depending on your CSS naming strategy):
+Use the tag name as selector, as parent selector or as namespace prefix (depending on your CSS naming strategy).

 ```css
 /* recommended */